Haxel0rd/haxel0rds/tools/exchangy/README.md

 ## Not included (maybe in the future):
-* Quiet-mode: output only JSON Format => either version or error (this was meant for better framework integration, but for a dev it <br />shouldn't be a big deal to 'grep' from current/more chatty output
+* Quiet-mode: output only JSON Format => either version or error (this was meant for better framework integration, <br />but for a dev it shouldn't be a big deal to 'grep' from current/more chatty output
 * CVE awareness: show if server is vulnerable, but i don't have the time <br />to update and maintain a list of CVE's (ontop of updates for new exchange patchlevels)

 ## About